 Also, after more than two years of negotiations, the EU will soon have in place a more robust framework to regulate and supervize banks, by transposing a number of revized risk-reduction measures.
 In concrete terms, these measures will ensure that the banking sector holds enough capital to lend safely to consumers and businesses and, at the same time, that taxpayers are shielded from any difficulties which banks might be facing.

-New harmonized rules have been adopted on the development of secondary markets for non-performing loans (NPLs), which would allow banks to manage or more easily sell bad loans.
+Ahead of the future trilogues with the European Parliament, the Council agreed upon new harmonized rules on the development of secondary markets for non-performing loans (NPLs), which would allow banks to manage or more easily sell bad loans.
 Reducing the existing stock of bad loans in the banking sector and preventing their accumulation in the future is essential to guaranteeing the stability of the EU’s financial system.

 The aging of Europe’s population is a challenge that requires adapted solutions.
 New legislation has therefore also been agreed on the Pan-European Pension Product (PEPP), a new class of personal pension schemes, that will provide greater choice for people who wish to save for their retirement, and boost the market for personal pensions.
 PEPPs relieve the pressure on public funding and also have the huge advantage of pooling all savings in one single personal pension plan, regardless of where they were initially made in Europe.